TianyiGao616/Stacked-Ensemble-Models-Cancer-Classification/README.md

 2. notebooks/
 - Contains Jupyter notebooks used for exploratory data analysis, visualization, and biological interpretation of results.
 3. src/
-- Contains the main implementation of the project, including:
+ - Contains the core implementation of the project, including:
-(1) Training base machine learning models (e.g., SVM) (2) Building stacked ensemble models
+    - Training base machine learning models (e.g., Support Vector Machines)
+    - Building stacked ensemble models
-(3) Performing feature selection
+    - Performing feature selection
-(4) Mapping selected genes to biological pathways
+    - Mapping selected genes to biological pathways for interpretation
 4. results/
 - includes the project report, summarize results from the analysis.